 Sponges are a household item where bacteria love growing.

 So, if you don’t change your sponges regularly, they can quickly become nasty and unhealthy to use.

 The problem with this is that it creates a lot of waste that we easily can avoid.

 Sponges are also harmful to the planet because they’re often made from Polyurethane foam which is plastic.

 When in use, they can break down and spread small particles of plastic into the water stream.
 This contributes to ocean pollution so it’s a great reason to stop using them.

-Try replacing them with a wooden dish brush with natural fibers.
+Try replacing them with a wooden dish brush.
 This swap is reusable and inexpensive for the amount of use you get from it.

 You just need to change the head every once in a while when it is beaten up.
 But we can compost most of them when they’re made from natural materials.